Divorce

 Working alongside the legal process

-Divorce coaching is a complementary form of support.
-A coach cannot give you legal advice or make legal decisions for you.
+Divorce coaching is a complementary form of support and does not replace legal advice.
 However, they can help you to prepare for meetings with solicitors or mediators, organise your thoughts before important discussions, and feel more emotionally prepared during negotiations.
-This combination of practical preparation and emotional support can help you to approach decisions in a calm, confident manner.
+This support can help you approach decisions with greater confidence.

 The benefits of divorce coaching

-A divorce coach can support and help you:
+Working with a divorce coach may help you:

 • talk through decisions to feel more prepared